Paying the Duty

-When you file your return and pay your Stamp Duty liability, Revenue Online Service (ROS) will issue a stamp certificate to your inbox.
-Make sure that you print the stamp certificate and attach it to the instrument (written document).
-The stamp certificate, when attached to the instrument, proves that the instrument has been stamped.
+When you file the return and pay the Stamp Duty liability, Revenue Online Service (ROS) will issue a stamp certificate to your inbox.
+You should print the stamp certificate and attach it to the instrument (written document).
+The stamp certificate, when attached to the instrument, means that the instrument has been stamped.

 The stamp certificate is also your receipt.